Panthro/news-crawler/README.md

 I used my own technology stack which is mostly based on the tools on the requirements because I did not have a lot of time to build this app and I preferred to do that in the amount of time I had than not build it at all

+You can check all tools used in the `pom.xm`